Uninformed (Why People Seem to Know So Little about Politics and What We Can Do about It)

 Citizens sometimes lack the knowledge that they need to make competent political choices, and it is undeniable that greater knowledge can improve decision making.
 But we need to understand that voters either don't care about or pay attention to much of the information that experts think is important.
 Uninformed provides the keys to improving political knowledge and civic competence: understanding what information is important to and knowing how to best convey it to them.

-Unlike Amazon and other retailers who may also offer Uninformed (Why People Seem to Know So Little about Politics and What We Can Do about It) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Uninformed (Why People Seem to Know So Little about Politics and What We Can Do about It), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details